ZIBOT KK

 Turning Challenges into Learning Opportunities

-To bridge the communication gap with the Chinese headquarters, I leveraged visual materials and thorough documentation.
-I also took the initiative to improve inefficient processes and began organizing the team’s workflow.
-By prioritizing the team’s goals over my own, I was able to consistently contribute and make an impact.
-As a result, I transitioned from an unpaid intern to a paid contract role, which allowed me to stay for another year.
-Later, my contributions led to a new project being launched, and I was given substantial responsibility, actively participating in product planning and design.
+First, I overcame communication barriers with the Chinese headquarters by actively utilizing visual materials and documentation.
+I also took the initiative to improve inefficient processes and helped streamline the team’s workflow.
+Moreover, I prioritized the team’s goals over my personal career objectives and committed fully to every assigned task.
+These efforts led to positive outcomes: I transitioned from an unpaid intern to a paid contractor and was invited to continue with the company for an additional year.
+Later, the company launched a new project based on the deliverables I had produced, and I was given substantial responsibility in product planning and design.